Skip to main content

 Why did it happen?

-Employee-induced data breaches like this show that phishing and other social engineering techniques should not be underestimated.
-Preventing such attacks requires regular cybersecurity training for employees and partners rather than just security software.
-However, employing a two-factor authentication (2FA) tool could have prevented those carrying out the attack from successfully using compromised credentials, as 2FA requires an additional authentication factor.
+Such security breaches caused by employees show that phishing and other social engineering techniques should not be underestimated.
+Preventing attacks like these requires regular cybersecurity training for employees and partners rather than relying on just security software alone.
+However, employing a two-factor authentication (2FA) tool could have prevented the attackers from successfully using compromised credentials.

-Case #7: Theft of Slack’s code repositories due to a compromised vendor
+Case #7: Slack’s code repositories stolen due to a compromised vendor

 What happened?